minprog/app-studio/10 Design/40 Week 4/10 Content.md

 question you might have.
 It is required that you provide your own answers, however!

-1. Evaluate this week's app using relevant concepts in chapters four, five and six of Cadence & Slang.
+1. Evaluate this week's app using relevant concepts in chapters five, six and seven of Cadence & Slang.

 Requirements: